ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 snowplow_name_here('trackPageView', 'my custom page title');
 ```

 The optional third parameter is a boolean (which defaults to false) indicating whether to attach a PerformanceTiming context to the page view event.
-This context contains all data in the `window.performance.timing` object and can be used to calculate page performance metrics.
+This context contains all data in the `window.performance.timing` object, along with the Chrome `firstPaintTime` field (renamed to `"chromeFirstPaint"`) if it exists and can be used to calculate page performance metrics.
 Add it like this:

 ```javascript
 snowplow_name_here('trackPageView', null, true);
 ```

-Note that if you fire a page view event as soon as the page loads, the `domComplete`, `loadEventStart`, and `loadEventEnd` metrics in the Navigation Timing API may be set to zero.
+Note that if you fire a page view event as soon as the page loads, the `domComplete`, `loadEventStart`, `loadEventEnd`, and `chromeFirstPaint` metrics in the Navigation Timing API may be set to zero.
 This is because those properties are only known once all scripts on the page have finished executing.
+Additionally the `redirectStart`, `redirectEnd`, and `secureConnectionStart` are set to 0 if there is no redirect or a secure connection is not requested.

 For more information on the Navigation Timing API, see [the specification][performance-spec].